 Feed your baby a variety of fruits, vegetables, iron fortified infant cereals, and proteins.
 To minimize the risk of choking, feed your baby thin purees and then gradually move to thicker textures as your baby is ready.
 Avoid adding sugars and salt to your baby's food.
 Most babies are ready for finger foods around 8 months when they can pick up soft chunks of food, put it in their mouth, and chew on their own.

 Your baby should continue to drink breast milk or formula until their first birthday.
 When your child begins to eat solid foods, you may offer a small amount of water daily.
 Your child cannot drink cow's milk yet because it does not provide the right nutrition for babies under 1 and can be too harsh on your baby's digestive system.
 Infants under one year of age should not have juice.
 While it is never necessary to give your child juice, after 1 year any juice given should be 100% pasteurized juice, only given in an open cup (not in a bottle or sippy cup), and never offer more than 4 ounces per day.

 How is my baby growing?

 Follow the growth of your baby with your doctor to be sure your baby is growing enough.

-Babies usually double their birth weight in four to six months and triple that weight by one year of age.
+Babies usually double their birth weight in four to six months and triple their birth weight by one year of age.

-The WIC Program can provide additional information about feeding infants.
-If you believe your baby qualifies for WIC, contact your local WIC Office at 1-800-26BIRTH.
+The WIC Program provides healthy foods, nutrition advice, breastfeeding support.
+If you believe your baby qualifies for WIC, contact 211 for the phone number of your local WIC Office.